All Episodes

 Okay, what does that mean?

-That means, guys, that everything that we're gonna read is just some of the stuff that they know.
+That means, guys, that everything that we're going to read is just some of the stuff that they know.

-They only give enough bare minimum required to get probable cause, get a judge to sign and get the arrest warrant and get the guy into the fucking court system.
+They only give enough bare minimum required to get probable cause, get a judge assigned, get the arrest warrant, and get the guy into the fucking court system.

 Okay?